raniellyferreira/varnish-libvmod-file/README.rst

 BOOL xreader.error()
 --------------------

-Returns true if and only if an error condition was determined the last time the file was checked.
+Return true if and only if an error condition was determined the last time the file was checked.

 XXX ...